-Dr. David Ward is a Vancouver breast augmentation specialist who is highly regarded for his skill and experience in helping women achieve fuller, more voluptuous bust lines.
+Dr. Adrian Lee is a Vancouver breast augmentation specialist who is highly regarded for his skill and experience in helping women achieve fuller, more voluptuous bust lines.
 He offers his patients from Vancouver and across Canada a wide range of breast implants sizes and shapes, so that each patient can achieve the look they desire.
 Please read the paragraphs below to learn more about this procedure.
 Also, visit the breast augmentation before and after gallery to see results for his Vancouver and Canada breast augmentation / breast implants patients.

 What is a Breast Enlargement (Augmentation)?

 Breast augmentation can enhance the size of the breast as well as give you a better proportioned figure.
 A moderate degree of sagging can be solved with a breast augmentation.